On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Numerical experiments

 We demonstrate the use of the presented numerical method in a realistic 3D geometry with a discrete fracture network.
-The model simulates the excavation of a horizontal borehole at the end of an underground tunnel and the subsequent changes of pressure in the rock.
+The model simulates the excavation of a cylindrical tunnel extending a large-profile drift and, more importantly, the subsequent changes in rock pressure resulting from this excavation.
 It is assumed that the highly permeable fractures affect the pressure evolution in the domain.
 We compare the impact of two randomly generated discrete fracture networks with 200 and 400 fractures, respectively.
-The computational domain $\Omega_m$ has a fixed geometry given by the block $(-10,50)\times(-20,20)\times(-20,20)$ m from which we exclude the tunnel and the 40 m long cylindrical borehole.
-The dimensions of the domain are given in Figure \ref{fig:tunnel-geo}.
+The computational domain $\Omega_m$ has a fixed geometry given by the block $(-10,50)\times(-20,20)\times(-20,20)$ m from which the drift and the 40 m long cylindrical tunnel are cut out.
+The dimensions of the domain are given in \cref{fig:tunnel-geo}.

-A nonzero initial stress and pressure head are applied due to the location of the tunnel in the depth of approximately 300 m.
-The initial pressure in the domain before excavation is given by the steady-state solution with zero pressure on the tunnel surface and with a pressure head of 300 m on the block surface far away from the tunnel.
-The principal values of the initial stress $\vc\sigma_0$ are 60 MPa in the direction of excavation, 45 MPa in the orthogonal horizontal direction and 11 MPa in the vertical direction.
-For the values of other physical parameters of the model, we refer to Table \ref{tab:tunnel-params}.
+In order to describe the boundary conditions, we define the following sets: \begin{linenomath} \end{linenomath} We prescribe the following boundary conditions: \begin{linenomath} \end{linenomath} corresponding to the location of the tunnel in the depth 300 m below Earth's surface.
+The initial pressure in the domain before excavation is given by the steady-state solution of the flow problem, satisfying the same boundary conditions as above and $p_D=300$ on $\Gamma^t$.
+The principal values of the initial stress $\vc\sigma_0$ are 60 MPa in the direction of excavation, 45 MPa in the orthogonal horizontal direction, and 11 MPa in the vertical direction.
+For the values of other physical parameters of the model, we refer to \cref{tab:tunnel-params}.
+The parameter values were inspired by the Tunnel Sealing Experiment (TSX) \cite{rutqvist_modeling_2009}.

-In order to describe the boundary conditions, we define the following sets: \begin{linenomath} \end{linenomath} We prescribe the following boundary conditions: \begin{linenomath} \end{linenomath} The simulation involves two stages: 40 days of excavation with the speed $v^e=1$ m/day and 320 days of relaxation.
-The excavation process is simulated by setting time-dependent boundary conditions on the borehole surface: \begin{linenomath} \end{linenomath} In case that some fracture crosses the boundary of the 3D domain, we prescribe the same boundary condition on the fracture boundary as on the adjacent part of $\partial\Omega_m$.
-On interior fracture boundaries we set $\vc t_N=\vc0$.
+The simulation involves two stages: 40 days of excavation with the speed $v^e=1$ m/day and 320 days of relaxation.
+For the whole simulation, 71 time steps were used, ranging from $\Delta t=1$ d in the first 40 days to $\Delta t=15$ d from day 120 till the end.
+The excavation process is simulated by setting time-dependent boundary conditions on the tunnel surface: \begin{linenomath} \end{linenomath} In cases where a fracture crosses the boundary of the 3D domain, we prescribe the same boundary condition on the fracture boundary as on the adjacent part of $\partial\Omega_m$.
+On interior fracture boundaries, we set $\vc t_N=\vc0$.